 Who does seasonal affective disorder affect most?

 Well SAD is a kind of equal opportunity disorder.
 What is clear is that people in countries closer to the equator are much less likely to be affected.
 Statistics show that although SAD can strike at any age, between the ages of twenty and thirty seems to be the most common.
-Women are likely to be affected than men by a factor of four.
+Women are four times more likely to be affected than men.

 How do you know you are suffering from SAD.